RiverMagnetic/first-rails-api-project/README.md

 I began by creating a schedule, and then writing user stories that matched the project requirements and my ideas for a first iteration.
 You can see both of these on the Trello board I made for this project: https://trello.com/b/sqkzgniO/list-project

-I created an ERD which I will link to in this README soon.
+I created an ERD, which is very simple, but will need to be changed as future iterations become more complex: https://github.com/RiverMagnetic/first-rails-api-project/blob/master/erd.jpg.

 I thought about the tables and columns I would need and decided I would need a user table, looking something like this: